FriendsOfFlarum/sitemap/README.md

 ## Modes

-There are several modes to use the sitemap.
+There are two modes to use the sitemap.

 ### Runtime mode